Autoimmune Diseases & Stem Cell Therapy Applications

 There are two general errors the immune system can make during this process.
 The first is the most common of these two potential errors; the immune system does not react quickly enough and an infection begins.
 In the second error, the immune system misidentifies its own cells or components as foreign and autoimmune disease happens.

-Medical science has made great advancements in treating many conditions that are forms of autoimmune disease, including systemic use of anti-inflammatory drugs and potent immunosuppressive and immunomodulatory agents.
+Medical science has made great advancements in treating many conditions that are forms of autoimmune diseases.
+These include the systemic use of anti-inflammatory drugs as well as potent immunosuppressive and immunomodulatory agents.
 The latter includes steroids and inhibitor proteins.
 These block the action of inflammatory cytokines, or substances secreted by helper T cells to help activate other immune cells.
 While these treatments have had a profound impact on immune responses, in certain patients, they are unable to induce clinically significant remissions.

 Allograft stem cell treatments have shown potential in treating autoimmune conditions particularly when cells or tissue have been damaged.
 Organ-specific damage from autoimmune diseases such as type 1 diabetes and its resulting destruction of the beta islet cells is one such example.
 Multiple sclerosis resulting from the breakdown of the myelin covering of the nerves is another.
 Alongside conventional treatment of these conditions, allograft stem cell therapy may show results in repairing the damage done by the immune system to itself and help improve the success rate of treatments done alongside it.